meemo/libugomemo/docs/README.md

 - ANSI C compliant code
 - Not relying on any compiler/implementation defined behavior, and accounting for it where viable
 - Reconfigurable malloc, free, etc.
-- Not relying on any fixed width datatypes
+- Not relying on fixed width datatypes where possible
 - Not assuming target endianness
+- Not using external libraries
+- (Low priority) Option to not use stdlib

+The assumptions that will be made are:

+- The target toolchain accepts ANSI C compliant code
+- The target is capable of floating point math (for some functions)

 # Layout